-- 1. The Bank's participation in any joint venture or partnership. - 2.
-Annual Budget of the Bank. - 3.
-Merger, acquisition or reconstruction of the Bank. - 4.
-Strategic Investment in any undertaking, assets or shares. - 5.
-An increase or decrease in authorized or issued share capital of the Bank. - 6.
-Creation of any charge or encumbrances on the Bank's assets. - 7.
-Declaration or payment of any dividends or other distribution of the Bank's profits - 8.
-Recommendations of the Bank's Employees' Share Option, in the Scheme of Compensation. - 9.
-Addition, deletion, variation or amendments to the Bank's Memorandum & Articles of Association in any manner. - 10.
-Significant change in Bank's strategy with regard to the Marketing; Business Plan and Budget. - 11.
-Significant changes and decisions with regard to the Bank's operational side. - 12.
+- 1. The Bank's participation in any joint venture or partnership; - 2.
+Annual Budget of the Bank; - 3.
+Merger, acquisition or reconstruction of the Bank; - 4.
+Strategic Investment in any undertaking, assets, or shares; - 5.
+An increase or decrease in the authorized or issued share capital of the Bank; - 6.
+Creation of any charge or encumbrances on the Bank's assets; - 7.
+Declaration or payment of any dividends or other distribution of the Bank's profits; - 8.
+Recommendations of the Bank's Employees' Share Option in the Scheme of Compensation; - 9.
+Addition, deletion, variation or amendments to the Bank's Memorandum & Articles of Association in any manner; - 10.
+Significant change in Bank's strategy with regard to the Marketing; Business Plan and Budget; - 11.
+Significant changes and decisions with regard to the Bank's operational side - 12.
+Quarterly Update on Utilisation of Charity Fund (Inflow & Outflow) - 13.
+Update on CSR Activities & Awards (if any) - 14.
+To promote, set standards, and ensure compliance related to "Environment Social Governance" practices. - 15.
+To review and recommend the write-off, waiver, and debt-to-property swap to the Board. - 16.
+To review and approve the group and individual/per-party/single obligor exposures (Fresh, Enhancement, Renewal/Review, Restructuring/ Rescheduling of Credit Facilities) as per the Board delegation. - 17.
 Any other matter, delegated to the committee by the Board from time to time.